skyarkhangel/Hardcore-SK/README.md

 5. Have fun <i class="fa fa-smile-o"></i>

 ## RimWorld ReShade Guide:
-A lot of people hear of ReShade there first thought often comes to games in 3D space, such as PUBG and Skyrim.
+When a lot of people hear of ReShade, first thought often comes to games in 3D space, such as PUBG and Skyrim.
 However, ReShade is versatile enough to work with games even like Rimworld and have stunning results.
 Learn more: https://imgur.com/a/DrYqGaY

 ____